Justine is a writer, teacher, mother and mountain bike rider.

 Are Personalized Coupon and Loyalty Programs Worth it?

-I decided to test that for one month by switching from the friendly neighborhood grocery store I had shopped at forever, where I knew every asile and could get in and out quickly, to just one BigName Supermarket to see if I could easily stay within my new Groceries budget and enjoy my experience enough to make it worth it.
+I decided to test that for one month by switching from the friendly neighborhood grocery store I had shopped at forever, where I knew every aisle and could get in and out quickly, to just one BigName Supermarket to see if I could easily stay within my new groceries budget and enjoy my experience enough to make it worth it.

 I joyfully tried this method and went shopping and crossed my fingers.
-Unfortunately I got no coupon discounts that first try.
+Unfortunately, I got no coupon discounts on that first try.
 I learned that you have to be very precise in making sure it is the exact item on the coupon, exact size, weight, color, etc.

 So the next time I went, I tried the Precise method.
-I walked around the store slowly up and down every asile (in the right flow according to the arrows they have these days) with my reading glasses on, or pushed up on my head, so that I could accurately compare the coupon in my phone app with the item I'm selecting.
-The Precise method was also a fail for me because I ended up buying items simply because I had a coupon for them even though they were still more expensive than other similar items.
-It was also a fail because the shopping trip took me over two hours!
+I walked around the store slowly, up and down every aisle (in the right flow according to the arrows they have these days) with my reading glasses on, or pushed up on my head, so that I could accurately compare the coupon in my phone app with the item I'm selecting.
+The Precise method was also a fail for me because I ended up buying items simply because I had a coupon for them, even though they were still more expensive than other similar items.
+It was also a failure because the shopping trip took me over two hours!
 This is way too long for me.
-And it was a fail because I finally caved and bought all those unhealthy snacks my kids had always begged me to buy for them - simply because they were available and hey, I had a coupon!
+And it was a fail because I finally caved and bought all those unhealthy snacks my kids had always begged me to buy for them – simply because they were available and, hey, I had a coupon!

-Unfortunately my Just For U app did not capture any of my coupons for my first 3 trips to the store so each time I then had to go to customer service and manually add them up and then get a refund.
+Unfortunately, my Just For U app did not capture any of my coupons for my first three trips to the store so each time I then had to go to customer service and manually add them up and then get a refund.
 I also called customer service several times to find out why this was happening.
-Finally someone discovered my email was not linked to the the Just For U. Once that was fixed, the app worked.
-I was very persistent trying to make the app work for me and customer service was very helpful and always gave me refunds for the coupons that I should have received; however, during all my 4 trips, my Just For U savings ended up being only about 3% on top of my card savings.
+Finally, someone discovered my email was not linked to the Just For U. Once that was fixed, the app worked.
+I was very persistent in trying to make the app work for me, and customer service was very helpful and always gave me refunds for the coupons that I should have received; however, during all my four trips, my Just For U savings ended up being only about 3% on top of my card savings.

-The last step to saving hundrends of dollars in your Groceries budget is to refine your process.
+The last step to saving hundreds of dollars on your groceries budget is to refine your process.
 Ask yourself: